 This event is a pageant that takes place in conjunction with the NFR as part of the NFR’s overall festivities.
 State rodeo queen winners from across the United States compete for the Miss Rodeo America crown and put themselves in line to potentially win $20,000, among other smaller prizes.
 In addition to the prizes, the winner is expected to travel to various rodeos throughout the United States and to promote the rodeo during the subsequent year.

 For those that need a break from the constant adrenaline that comes with the NFR’s main events, the Cowboy Christmas experience allows for a welcomed change of pace.
 This portion of NFR centers around cowboy shopping and serves as a marketplace for hundreds of exhibitors from the United States and Canada to sell to thousands of eager buyers.
-Typically taking place at the Las Vegas Convention Center, shoppers can find anything such as customized jewelry, western wear, boots and spurs, furniture, original art, handmade crafts and pottery, etc.
+Typically taking place at the Las Vegas Convention Center, Cowboy Christmas will also move to Arlington, TX in 2020.
+All exhibitors will have the opportunity to Opt-In/Opt-Out for 2020.

 NFR Prize Money